-I have tried to cover and comment on many topics related to the current gender debate in the Church, but one thing that I have not commented about previously is the association that some make between the relationships within the Trinity and the relationship between a husband and wife.
+I have tried to cover and comment on many topics related to the current discussions on gender in the Church; but one thing that I have not commented about previously is the association that some make between the relationships within the Trinity and the relationship between a husband and wife.

 Some Complementarians argue that, while Jesus and God the Father are essentially equal in being, Jesus is eternally subordinate to the Father.
 This view has been termed Subordinationism.
 These Complementarians go on to say that men and women are also essentially equal in being, but that women are, and will be, eternally subordinate to men.
 I am not persuaded by their arguments.

 Despite disagreeing with the conclusions Complementarians draw from the supposed subordination of Christ, I have purposefully stayed out of any debates about it.
 The following are the reasons I distance myself from the gender debates based on Subordinationism.